 There are a variety of environmental causes for asthma in dogs:

-Some people also feel that the quality (or lack thereof) of a dog’s diet and exposure to over-vaccination as a puppy can lead to a compromised immune system, making asthma a condition more likely to develop.
+Some people also feel that the quality (or lack thereof) of a dog’s diet can lead to a compromised immune system, making asthma a condition more likely to develop.
 Because other health conditions (such as heartworm and heart disease) can have similar symptoms, take your dog to the vet to have these serious conditions ruled out and asthma confirmed.

 What Are the Symptoms of Asthma in Dogs?